fernandito77777/PersonalizeWorkshop/docs/Personalize.md

     ![](../images/Personalize/21-2.png)

+We need to wait approximately 15-30 minutes for training process to be completed.

 22. Once it's done, We are going to launch it in real time manner.
 Choose `Campaigns` menu and click `Create campaign`
     ![](../images/Personalize/22.png)